seandkendall/genai-bedrock-chatbot/README.md

 ## Tdlr;
 > [!NOTE]
 > Use [Cloud9](https://aws.amazon.com/pm/cloud9) for a fast start, using any instance size larger than a 'small' size.
 >
+> Not all AWS accounts (Speficically new AWS accounts) have access to Cloud9 since the anouncement:
+>
+>>  *AWS Cloud9 is no longer available to new customers.
+Existing customers of AWS Cloud9 can continue to use the service as normal [Learn More](https://aws.amazon.com/blogs/devops/how-to-migrate-from-aws-cloud9-to-aws-ide-toolkits-or-aws-cloudshell/)*
+>
+> If this is the case for you, please try deploying local, and feel free to reach out to me for guidance.